 Type refers to whether your home is an apartment in a block, an attached house (e.g. a row house), a semi-detached house, an apartment or flat within a detached house, or a fully detached house.
 In general an apartment is going to be much more sustainable, because it has a smaller ecological footprint, than a detached house, even if it has the same floor area.

-The size of your house size significantly affects the size of your ecological footprint.
-Specifically house size affects the amount of materials and embodied energy in a new house, the amount of materials and embodied energy to maintain the house, and the amount of energy used to heat, cool and light the house.
+The size of a dwelling significantly affects the size of its ecological footprint.
+House size affects the amount of materials and embodied energy in a new house, as well as the amount of materials and embodied energy to maintain the house, and the amount of energy used to heat, cool and light the house.

 Average home size varies throughout the world.
 The average new house in New Zealand is a whopping 209m2 compared to the average UK home which is only 76m2 and in Hong Kong it is a meagre 45m2.